 Agreements are also reviewed by the WTO Committee on Regional Trade Agreements.
 The purpose of the CTE is to bring environmental and sustainable development issues into the mainstream of the WTO’s work, and part of its mandate is to identify the relationship between trade measures and environmental measures in order to promote sustainable development.

-At the 4th WTO Ministerial Conference in Doha, Qatar in 2001, the role of the CTE was strengthened, as member countries succeeded in securing a package of environmental elements that demonstrates the WTO’s commitment to sustainable development and to simultaneously advancing trade, environment, and development interests.
+At the 4th WTO Ministerial Conference in Doha, Qatar in 2001, the role of the CTE was strengthened, as member countries succeeded in securing a package of environmental elements that demonstrates the WTO’s commitment to sustainable development and to simultaneously advancing economic, trade, environment, and development interests.

-The Doha mandates will allow U.S. negotiators to pursue an affirmative agenda focusing on reducing/eliminating various environmentally harmful subsidies, improving market access for environmental goods and services, encouraging capacity building for developing members, and promoting environmental reviews of trade agreements.
+The Doha mandates allow U.S. negotiators to pursue an affirmative agenda focusing on reducing/eliminating various environmentally harmful subsidies, improving market access for environmental goods and services, encouraging capacity building for developing country members, and promoting environmental reviews of trade agreements.
 In addition, the CTE will enhance cooperation between the Secretariats of the WTO and Multilateral Environmental Agreements, and further explore the relationship between the agreements.

 Explore resources related to Free Trade Agreements and the Environment: